wadehammes/filtermydiscogs/docs/handbook/components.md

 # Components

-How UI is organized under `src/components/` and how we test it—aligned with **rhythm-marketing** folder and test-ID conventions.
+How UI is organized under `src/components/` and how we test it.

 ## Folder layout